 Pakistani-American artist Anila Agha laser cuts elaborate patterns into metal to create immersive large-scale light installations.
 When lit from within, they cast mesmerizing floor-to-ceiling shadows that transform the surrounding environment.

-Inspired by the brilliant glow of neon signs on the streets of Tokyo, New York-based Japanese painter Hiroshi Senju began uses fluorescent pigments.
+Inspired by the brilliant glow of neon signs on the streets of Tokyo, New York-based Japanese painter Hiroshi Senju began using fluorescent pigments.
 These cascading waterfalls appear black and white in daylight, but under ultraviolet light, fluoresce a brilliant electric blue heightening the sensation of rushing water.

 London-based photographer Karen Knorr creates sumptuous, layered imagery using her keen understanding of natural light to transform historic architectural settings in Asia and Western Europe into luminous environments, where the line between reality and illusion is blurred.